Lexin0309/lexzhou.github.io/_pages/about.md

 Recent Highlights
 ======

-* *European Commission JRC Excellent Award*: 2021 Best Young Researcher
+* *European Commission JRC Excellence Award*: 2021 Best Young Researcher

 * Paper accepted for AAAI 2022: [*Training on the Test Set: Mapping the System-Problem Space in AI*]()